 The study above is for H1N1 (influenza A), not the coronavirus.
 The researchers said results should be similar for other influenza A viruses, but they stopped short of saying they’re valid for all flu viruses.

-There’s little data on how long the Covid19 coronavirus remains viable.
+There’s little data on how long COVID-19 remains viable.
 The CDC says that the coronavirus may remain viable for hours to even days.
 A recent study (that has not been formally published yet) tested the viability of the new coronavirus (HCoV-19) and the “old” coronavirus, SARS (SARS-CoV-1).
 They sprayed the two viruses on plastic, stainless steel, copper, and cardboard.

 However, it is important to remember that virus survival time is not a universal constant like the speed of light.
 Several factors will influence how long viruses survive: